 BEING HAPPY.
 An ultimate life goal in our contemporary capitalistic society.
-People from home-décor and furniture catalogues are being seen as prototypes, as examples how to design and live our life.
-The everyday is accompanied by vivid images promising comfort and joy.
+People from home-décor and furniture catalogues are being seen as prototypes, as examples of how to design and live our life.
+Every day is accompanied by vivid images promising comfort and joy.
 We are being blinded from their glare, not noticing that we are suffocating on their empty promises.

-The core of the installation are two painting hidden behind huge indoor plants.
+The core of the installation is two painting hidden behind huge indoor plants.
 Instead of the heading paper with general information about the paintings, there are two QR codes.
-It is impossible to see the paintings in whole.
+It is impossible to see the paintings on the whole.
 The only way to come behind the green curtain is to scan the QR codes.
 They will lead you to the Instagram profile with small paintings’ reproductions.

-The project addresses the question about our perception in general, perception on art and on the idea of a perfect life that contemporary world is creating for us.
+The project addresses the question about our perception in general, perception of art and on the idea of a perfect life that the contemporary world is creating for us.